codeitco/multi-k8s/Readme.md

 Important!
 The only reason we are bypassing RBAC Authorization to access the Kubernetes Dashboard is because we are running our cluster locally.
 You would never do this on a public facing server like Digital Ocean and would need to refer to the official docs to get the dashboard setup: https://github.com/kubernetes/dashboard/wiki/Access-control

+## Configuring G-Cloud Kubernetes Cluster for command shell access with kubectl

+Every time a new kubernetes cluster is created in G-Cloud for a new project, to access and use the "kubectl" command to create secrets in the cloud or other configuration data, the following steps will need to be followed:

+1. Open the Cloud Shell in G-Cloud Dashboard (icon on top bar)

+2. Type the following commands:

+    ```
+    gcloud config set project [GCLOUD PROJECT NAME ID]
+    gcloud config set compute/zone [GCLOUD COMPUTE ZONE]
+    gcloud container clusters get-credentials [CLUSTER NAME]
+    ```

+    Usage Example:

+    ```
+    gcloud config set project multi-k8s-274002
+    gcloud config set compute/zone us-central1-c
+    gcloud container clusters get-credentials multi-cluster
+    ```

+    NOTE: These commands only need to be run ONCE per active kubernetes cluster in the G-Cloud.

+## Add HELM V3 to G-Cloud Cluster and Install Ingress-Nginx

+1. Open the Cloud Shell in G-Cloud Dashboard (icon on top bar)

+2. Run these commands to install and configure HEML V3:

+    ```
+    curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 > get_helm.sh
+    chmod 700 get_helm.sh
+    ./get_helm.sh
+    ```

+3. Run these commands to install and configure Ingress-Nginx with HELM V3:

+    ```
+    helm repo add stable https://kubernetes-charts.storage.googleapis.com/
+    helm install my-nginx stable/nginx-ingress --set rbac.create=true
+    ```

+    Essentially this allows the creation of ingress/routing configurations and rules to the current kubernetes cluster via HELM V3 while still keeping kubernetes security standards intact.